News

 After lunch discussion, students were split into new groups for the second shadowing session of the day and paired with another scientist.
 The second shadowing session was led by scientists Jessica McAfee, Benjamin Allen, Don McTaggart, Olivia Steiner, Rachel Sharp, Keith Sabin, Ayden Ring, Noah Miller, Owen Courtney, Brian Lerch, Doris Cruz Alonso.

 The day ended with two “Path in Science Presentations” by JP Flores and Rob Anderson.
 JP and Rob each presented on how they originally engaged in research, their inspirations for pursuing a PhD, and general advice for finding your passions.
 We concluded our wrap-up session by informing students about research opportunities offered at UNC for high schoolers and undergraduates.
-We had a great day with everyone and are very appreciative of the teachers, students, SAS Ambassadors, SAS Team Members, UNC administration, the OGE Office, and Rosetta Commons for making this possible!
+We had a great day with everyone and are very appreciative of the teachers, students, SAS Ambassadors, SAS Team Members, UNC administration, the OGE Office, and Rosetta Commons (sponsor) for making this possible!

 NEURON IMAGING, BACTERIA & PATHS IN SCIENCE